RUrlus/carma/docs/source/configuration.rst

     OPTION(ENABLE_CARMA_HARD_STEAL "Enable CARMA_HARD_STEAL" ON)

-When stealing the data of an array set nullptr in place of the memory.
-Note this will cause a segfault when accessing the original array's data.
-This ensures stolen arrays are not accidently used later on.
+When stealing the data of an array CARMA sets a ``nullptr`` in place of the pointer to the memory.
+Note this will cause a ``segfault`` when accessing the original array's data.
+However, this ensures stolen arrays are not accidentally used later on.

 Debugging
 ---------